Trans-dimensional Hamiltonian model selection and parameter estimation from sparse, noisy data: Detection rates for hyperfine couplings extracted from experimental data

 \section{Detection rates for hyperfine couplings extracted from experimental data}

 We present the detection rates for hyperfine couplings (Table \ref{tab:hf_compare}) and spatial positions (Table \ref{tab:positions_compare}) of nuclear spins, computed from the posterior distribution sampled using the hybrid MCMC algorithm applied to 250 data points from an $N = 32$ CPMG experiment with $\tau$ ranging from 6 to 8 $\mu$s.
 These results are compared with experimentally reported values in Refs. \cite{abobeih2019atomic, van2024mapping}.
 We align the computed lattice sites and hyperfine couplings, which were computed in Ref. \cite{takacs2024accurate}, using the HSE06 functional with a supercell containing 1728 atoms, with the experimentally reported values in Ref. \cite{van2024mapping}.
 If an experimental nuclear spin position is reported with low precision, meaning that multiple lattice sites fall within the range defined by the standard deviation, we identify the ``recovered" lattice site as the single lattice position within this range with the effective spin frequency ($A_{\text{rec}}^-$) that most closely matches the experimentally determined effective spin frequency ($A_{\text{exp}}^-$).
 There are two nuclear spins, C37 and C49, for which we could not find a good match between the experimentally reported positions and effective spin frequencies with the computed positions and effective spin frequencies.
+Similarly, while the posterior distribution contains additional hyperfine values corresponding to lattice sites not matched to experimental spins, only the subset of posterior hyperfines that can be associated with experimentally observed spins are reported in Table \ref{tab:hf_compare}.